The latest PR news from PRovoke Media, previously known as the Holmes Report.

 While many of the firms in its space have been forced to diversify beyond financial transactions to add more retainer corporate reputation work, Finsbury—at least in the US—has been facing the opposite challenge.
 An established leader in the high-stakes corporate realm since its Robinson Lerer & Montgomery days, the firm has been expanding its financial and M&A capabilities to take advantage of the cross-border potential presented by its UK operation, a perennial leader in the M&A rankings there.
-And there is certainly evidence that Finsbury’s US operations are making progress, ranking in the top eight by both value and volume, representing SABMiller in the $107 billion Anheuser-Busch InBev deal; Royal Dutch Shell's $70 billion acquisition of BG Group; the Walgreens Boots Alliance/Rite Aid merger; and UnitedHealth Group's acquisition of Catamaran.
+And there is certainly evidence that Finsbury’s US operations are making progress, ranking sixth in Mergermaket's US M&A rankings for 2016 by value, and 11th by deal count.

 Kekst and Company (Publicis Groupe)

 In the high-stakes corporate and financial advisory business, generational transition can be tricky, but at Kekst the shift that began with the appointment of 44-year-old president and CEO Jeremy Fielding in 2015 was continued in 2016 without minimal disruption to the business, with the firm continuing to rank in the top three US advisors in the M&A realm, advising on 119 deals including EMC’s $60 billion sale to Dell, the largest ever tech transaction; supporting Linde on its $65 billion merger of equals with Praxair, Baxalta on its $32 billion merger with Shire.
 LifeLock’s $2.3 billion sale to Symantec, andYum!
 Brands on the spinoff of its China business.